Superbition/Celestte-Docs/docs/database/query-builder.md

 ### Where Exists

 A where exists is used to test for the existence of any record in a subquery, if the subquery exists record exists it will return true.
-You can build these types of queries in Polyel:
+You can build these types of queries in Voltis:

 ```
 $results = DB::table("user")